This program has ended

-To meet energy needs of women and men for their daily activities and livelihoods by transitioning to renewable energy systems that create economic opportunities (especially for women) and reduce the effects of climate change.
+We want to meet energy needs of women and men for their daily activities and livelihoods by switching to renewable energy systems.
+This will also create economic opportunities (especially for women) and reduce the effects of climate change.

 Energy lies at the heart of human progress.
 Yet, more than a billion people do not have access to affordable, reliable and clean energy.
-This seriously limits their prospects for decent health, education, livelihoods, employment – and sustainable food supplies.
-Decentralized renewable energy solutions for those who cannot access the central grid are essential to overcome this situation.
+This seriously limits their prospects.
+For decent health, education, livelihoods, employment – and sustainable food supplies.
+So decentralized renewable energy is essential for those who cannot access the central grid.

 Green and Inclusive Energy works to influence energy policies and practices so investments in decentralized renewable energy will increase.
-The program does this through advocacy, by working in coalitions with governments and private sector partners and by improving the effectiveness of local energy and non-energy partners.
-GIE’s strong focus on lobby engages citizens and sparks public debate to help tip the public policy balance towards more decentralized people-centered energy systems.
+The program does this mainly through advocacy.
+It creates coalitions with governments and private sector partners and improves the effectiveness of local energy and non-energy partners.
+Because this focus on lobby engages citizens and sparks public debate, it helps tip the public policy balance towards more decentralized people-centered energy systems.